QDesign Music Codec

 but the encoder quality is terrible.

-I'm also offering here an analysis document created by Benjamin Larsson,
+I am also hosting here an analysis document created by Benjamin Larsson,

 describing the first steps in the reverse engineering of the codec.